 Dilute Specimens.
-If the Medical Review Officer informs the College that a drug test was positive dilute, the College will treat the test as a verified positive test.
-The "Medical Review Officer" is defined as a person who is a licensed physician and who is responsible for receiving and reviewing laboratory results generated by an employer's drug testing program and evaluating medical explanations for certain drug test results.
+If the MRO informs the College that a drug test was positive dilute, the College will treat the test as a verified positive test.
 The College shall not direct the Student to take another test based on the fact that it was dilute.
-For negative dilute test results, the College shall require a Student to take another test immediately, but it shall not be collected under direct observation unless there is another basis for use of direct observation.
+For negative-dilute test results, the College shall require a Student to take another test immediately, but it shall not be collected under direct observation unless there is another basis for use of direct observation.
 If the College directs another test, then the result of the second test, not the original test, becomes the controlling test result.

-Re collections.
+Re-collections.
 When the College directs the Student to take another test, the Student shall be given the minimum possible advance notice that he or she must go to the collection site.
 The result of the second test, not the original test, is the test of record.
 Any Student required to take another test, which is also negative and dilute, will not be permitted to take a third test.
-Provided, however, that if the MRO directs the College to conduct a recollection under direct observation, the College must immediately do so.
+Provided, however, that if the MRO directs the College to conduct a re- collection under direct observation, the College must immediately do so.
 If the College directs the Student to take a second test and the Student refuses, the test will be treated as a positive result.